-Does your family need a digital detox?
-Do you find yourself constantly scrolling through social media or picking up your phone when you’re bored?
-In this episode, Josh sat down with Jill Simonian, TV Host & Entertainment Journalist turned Parenting Lifestyle Contributor, to talk about the negative impact screen time can have on students.
-If you are a parent looking for help keeping their children safe online, listen in as Jill shares some actionable strategies that you can use in your household.
+Josh also sat down with Jill Simonian, TV Host & Entertainment Journalist turned Parenting Lifestyle Contributor, to talk about the negative impact screen time can have on students.
+If you are a parent looking for help keeping your children safe online, listen in as Jill shares some actionable strategies you can use in your household.

 When does the habit of screen time addiction begin for kids?